ethLengfeld/TheCompleteReactNative-HooksCourse/Notes.md

 - onDidFocus(): runs once navigation completes
 - onWillBlur(): called when about to navigate away
 - onDidBlur(): called once transition completes

+## Location

+### Foreground Location Tracking

+- Gives us users location whenever our app is VISIBLE ON THE SCREEN
+- Easy to set up + use

+### Background Location Tracking

+- Gives us the users location AT ALL TIMES, EVEN IF THE APP IS NOT VISIBLE OR DEVICE IS LOCKED
+- Uses considerably more battery power
+- Much more complicated to set up